Kirstenlee/Kirstensviewer/README.md

 ## 🎮 DirectX 11 Renderer

-Since build 3535, Kirstens Viewer has been mid-migration from OpenGL to a native **Direct3D 11** renderer.
+Since build 3535, Kirstens Viewer has migrated from OpenGL to a native **Direct3D 11** renderer.
+As of r3712 the dual-path era ended outright — all GLSL shader source and the OpenGL rendering path were removed, so `DX_RENDER` is now the viewer's only renderer (a longer-term pass to retire remaining GL-era class names/scaffolding is ongoing).
-`DX_RENDER` is the actively developed and tested configuration, publicly released as pre-alpha 0.1 (2026-08-23) and now at release point **0.2** (2026-08-29, SVN r3693).
+`DX_RENDER` was publicly released as pre-alpha 0.1 (2026-08-23), reached
+release point **0.2** (2026-08-29, SVN r3693), and is now at pre-alpha **0.3** (2026-09-05, SVN r3745).

 **Architecture**: the D3D11 backend lives in its own module, `indra/dxrender/` — `core/` (device/context/state: `DXDevice`,